graemev/einksysstat/README.md

 then reboot.

-Note these instructions are tested on Debain Bookworm.
+Note these instructions are tested on Debian Bookworm.
 Other distributions may use different package names/tools and may use a differnt mechanism (other than groups) to grant permissions.